 What type of Coach is the Scrum Master?

 Back in days, when I was learning Coaching, I observed there are various types of coaches and coaching interventions.
-There are few dozen varieties, some of most commonly known are: Life Coach, Sports Coach, Business Coach, Leadership Coach, Behavior Coach, Strengths Coach, Career Coach, Relationship Coach, etc. I kept thinking and asking, which type of coach is the Scrum Master?
+There are few dozen varieties of coaching and coaches.
+Some of the most commonly known coaches are Life Coach, Sports Coach, Business Coach, Leadership Coach, Behavior Coach, Strengths Coach, Career Coach, Relationship Coach, etc. I kept thinking and asking, which type of a coach is the Scrum Master?
 It turned out there was not a single type.

-As a Scrum Master, you'll find that the Scrum Master's coaching finds a good mix of some of these types of coaches.
+As a Scrum Master, you'll find that the good Scrum Master's coaching styles, approaches, and techniques are similar to and a combination of these coaches.

 Most common application for the Scrum Master's coaching is to coach the Development Team.
 Usually, multiple team members are part of the intervention.
 This is pretty different from one-one coaching.
 The focus of team coaching could be for example to build a high-performance team.
 The Scrum Master acting as a team coach may help the team accomplish this by fostering collaboration, creating shared ownership and creating accountability within the team.